staticallyio/statically/_pages/network.md

 ## Cache

-Staticaly cache behavior terbagi menjadi dua bagian, yaitu **Production** dan **Development** di bawah ini anda akan mempelajari bagaimana menggunakan Staticaly sebagai Production CDN dan Development CDN.
+There are two versions of Staticaly: **Production and Development**.
+Below you will learn how to use Staticaly as a Production CDN and Development CDN.

 *   **Production CDN**